 - Curriculum Vitae

-DS 2013.02.07 - I'm a postdoctoral research fellow at the Centre for Neuroscience Studies, Queen's University, Canada, where I work with Mike Dorris in the Laboratory for the Neural Basis of Decision Making and with Gunnar Blohm in the Computational Neuroscience Lab.
-Both labs are in the Department of Biomedical and Molecular Sciences.
+I'm a postdoctoral research fellow at the Centre for Neuroscience Studies, Queen's University, Canada, where I work with Jason Gallivan in the Memory, Action and Perception Lab and Randy Flanagan in the Cognition and Action Lab.
+These labs are in the Department of Biomedical and Molecular Sciences.
 I completed my PhD at the Faculty of Computer Science, Dalhousie University, Canada, in August 2007, where I was a member of the Computational Neuroscience Group with Thomas Trappenberg.
 Most generally, I'm interested in how the brain supports cognition, so I study things like decision making, executive control, and learning.
 I investigate these phenomena with computational modelling and data analysis techniques at a broad range of scales, ranging from intracellular processes though networks of neurons to systems of networks at the whole-brain level.
 I collaborate extensively with experimenalists (and I do run experiments from time to time).